 And unless you know and can work with those essential marketing principles, these two changing aspects can quickly result in confusion and overwhelm.

 Add to that mix an increasing amount of marketing training that focuses solely on how to execute the latest ‘shiny new tool’ and you get very hit-and-miss results.

 The shiny new tool never stands alone.
 You must use it – or reject it – having fully evaluated it in the context of your business, your brand, your resources and your existing marketing.

 Because the activities or tools you use matter far less than how you use them – in a joined up way and according to those ever present principles.

 So, if you’re a marketer who worries about being out of date, take heart.
 Revisit your core strategy and planning skills and go from there.
-Consider finding a mentor or an advisor or two who can help you make sense of today’s more complex environment.
+Consider finding a mentor or an adviser or two who can help you make sense of today’s more complex environment.